saurabh241930/handbook/README.md

 alert(new seven().a); // alerts '7'
 alert(new seven().b); // alerts '8'

-Global+Local: An extra complex Case
+//Global+Local: An extra complex Case

 var x = 5;